FurKay00/TimetablePlanning/README.md

 # 📅 Conflict visualization and editing for timetable planning

 _Repository for a case study.
-Read only and won't be maintained further
+Read only and won't be maintained further!_

 ---